 – Samantha Unwin, Tamworth

-In addition to these travel grants, each year at least one Early Career Writer Grant is awarded a writer from regional NSW and one Emerging Writing Organisation Grant is awarded to an organisation in regional NSW or Western Sydney.
-Both grants are for $5000.
+In addition to these travel grants, each year at least one Early Career Writer Grant was awarded a writer from regional NSW and one Emerging Writing Organisation Grant was awarded to an organisation in regional NSW or Western Sydney.
+Both grants were for $5000.
+Unfortunately the grant program has been indefinitely suspended.

 For more information and to apply, see Writing NSW Grants.